blacklanternsecurity/cloudcheck/README.md

 2. Inside that file, create a new class that inherits from `BaseProvider`.
 3. Inside that class, fill out any of the following attributes that are relevant to your provider:
     - `v2fly_company`: The company name for v2fly domain fetching.
 This will dynamically fetch domains from the v2fly community repository, whose purpose is to keep track of domain ownership across different companies.
     - `org_ids`: A list of organization IDs from ASNDB.
 These are always preferable to hard-coded ASNs or CIDRs, since they are updated daily from live sources.
-Big companies like Amazon typically have one organization ID per Regional Internet Registries (ARIN, RIPE, APNIC, LACNIC, AFRINIC), and within that organization ID, there may be multiple ASNs.
+Big companies like Amazon typically have one organization ID per Regional Internet Registries (ARIN, RIPE, APNIC, LACNIC, AFRINIC), and within that organization ID, they may have multiple ASNs.
     - `asns`: A list of ASNs, e.g. `[12345, 67890]`
-    - `cidrs`: A list of CIDRs, e.g. `["1.2.3.4/32", "5.6.7.8/32"]` (it's always preferred to use org_ids or if necessary asns over manually-specified CIDRs)
+    - `cidrs`: A list of CIDRs, e.g. `["1.2.3.4/32", "5.6.7.8/32"]` (it's always preferred to use `org_ids` or if necessary `asns` over manually-specified CIDRs)
+    - `domains`: A list of domains, e.g. `["amazon.com", "amazon.co.uk"]` (it's always preferred to use `v2fly_company` instead of hard-coding domains)
     - `tags`: A list of tags for the provider.
 These are used in BBOT to tag IPs, DNS names etc. that match this provider.
 Examples: `cloud`, `cdn`, `waf`, etc.
     - `regexes`: A dictionary of regexes for the provider.
-This are used in BBOT to extract / validate cloud resources like storage buckets.
+These are used in BBOT to extract / validate cloud resources like storage buckets.
 Currently valid regexes are:
         - `STORAGE_BUCKET_NAME`: A regex for the name of a storage bucket (useful when brute-forcing bucket names, as you can discard invalid bucket names early).
         - `STORAGE_BUCKET_HOSTNAME`: A regex for the hostname of a storage bucket